How Can We Help?

 Medical malpractice claims have many unique characteristics that set them apart from most other personal injury lawsuits.
 Perhaps the most significant is that they often involve substantial sums of money.

 According to CBS News, the average payout for a successful medical malpractice claim in 2014 was more than $350,000.
-Unfortunately, the rate of successful claims is falling, making it even more important to choose a lawyer who knows how best to recover compensation for their clients.
+Unfortunately, the rate of successful claims is falling, making it even more important to choose a personal injury lawyer who knows how best to recover compensation for their clients.

 Recoverable Damages in a Medical Malpractice Claim